 File Description: This file contains all the VINs that match the business rules and their respective campaign code.

+Records Limit: There will not be any more than 25,000 VIN’s in one VIN file

 Business Rules: The business rules for this file are:

 Only VINs for customers that PQSS Compliance want notifications delivered to will be provided in the file.
 This is not a file of all applicable VINs for this campaign.